 Due to the potential for adverse developments in the credit markets, we may experience reduced liquidity with respect to some of our investments in marketable securities.
 These investments are generally held to maturity, which, in accordance with our investment policy, is less than two years.
 However, if the need arises to liquidate such securities before maturity, we may experience losses on liquidation.
-At March 31, 2020, the average time to maturity of the investments held in our portfolio was approximately six months.
 To date we have not experienced any liquidity issues with respect to these securities.
-We utilized proceeds of investments that had matured to repay \$254.8 million for our senior notes and accrued interest on April 13, 2020.
 We believe that, even allowing for potential liquidity issues with respect to these securities and the effect of the COVID-19 pandemic on the financial markets, our remaining cash and investments in marketable securities will be sufficient to meet our anticipated cash needs for at least the next twelve months.